 If a parallel PHOENICS licence has been purchased, an additional sub-menu, 'Parallel Solver', will appear under the 'Run' menu option in the VR-Editor.
 Once the parallel solver is chosen, a dialog box will appear on the screen where the user can either specify the number of processes to use or to specify a MPI configuration file.

-The pulldown combo box provides the user with an option to select up to thirty-two processes.
-Those users who have more than thirty-two processors on their PC cluster may type the appropriate number into the box.
-This method does have its limitations though, it does require that:
+The pulldown combo box provides the user with an option to select up to 64 processes in steps of 2.
+Those users who have more than 64 processors on their workstation cluster may type the appropriate number into the box.

 It is also possible to by-pass the automatic domain decomposition algorithm, and to specify how you want to decompose the calculation domain into sub-domains.
 This can be done by setting the appropriate date-for-solver arrays in the Q1 file.